 When international tennis resumed in 1919, it became clear the years away from the sport had done nothing to blunt the skills of the young Lenglen.
 That year the French prodigy won her first Wimbledon title, beating Dorothy Lambert Chambers in one of the most iconic finals in the tournament’s history.
-She would go on to win the Wimbledon title another five times, in 1920, 1921, 1922, 1923, 1925.
+She would go on to win the Wimbledon title another five times (1920, 1921, 1922, 1923 and 1925).

 When Lenglen arrived in Antwerp ready to compete in the Games, she was already one of the favourites to win gold.

 Lenglen prepared herself to compete at the Beerschot Tennis Club where the Antwerp 1920 tennis competition took place.
 The girl who first wielded a racket at age 12 had taken less than a decade to secure her place at the Olympic Games.

 She stormed through the first three rounds, winning all of them in straight sets without losing a single game.
 Finally, in the semi-final she did lose a game, but still ran out a 6-0, 6-1 winner against Sigrid Fick.

 In the final, Lenglen - who was nicknamed ‘La Divine’ - gave her opponent no chance at all, beating Great Britain’s Dorothy Holman 6-3, 6-0 to win gold.

 And as if this were not enough, the French dynamo won gold in the mixed doubles event alongside Max Decugis and bronze in the first ever women’s doubles tournament alongside Élisabeth d'Ayen.